syzer/scraping-courses/readme.md

 # Warning
 Registration is required!
-This repo is about helping you enjoy your favorite videos, and not fre-loading.
+This repo is about helping you enjoy your favorite videos, and not free-loading.